How to Mix Photographic Developers

 The advantages offered by pyro are many, and far outweigh the disadvantages.
 The yellow-green color of pyro's stain adds effective density to the negative (which can only be accurately measured with a color densitometer), but unlike mere overdevelopment, which tends to increase graininess and mask fine detail, the stain serves to fill gaps between silver grains, thereby partially masking grain and providing a uniquely smooth tonal gradation.
 Pyro is unequalled in its ability to effectively render fog and mist.
 Due to the density added by stain, development time can be reduced to allow for translucent negative highlight values, thereby producing high-value detail that cannot be acheived with non-staining developers.
 Reduced development in turn restricts the possibility of contagious development and virtually eliminates fog.
 Pyro's tanning effect on gelatine helps to reduce grain migration and inhibits diffusion of bromide out of the emulsion.
 This gives the pyro enhanced adjacency effects and extremely high acutance--the detail it renders sometimes seems almost unreal.
 Because, with PMK, the staining action takes place within the emulsion rather than as a result of oxidation in the developer, the stain is directly proportional to the amount of silver reduced.
 The unwanted, random stain of older pyro formulas is eliminated.
 The staining and tanning of the emulsion also allow extended inspection times.

 Pyro formulas oxidize rapidly and must be mixed just prior to use, but PMK is a simple two-solution formula that keeps extremely well.
 Pyro is quite toxic--long term exposure can cause kidney disease and is probably carcinogenic.
 Recent research on Parkinson’s Disease has centered on toxins and other environmental factors.
 It is conceivable that Edward Weston's health problems in later life were the result of long-term exposure to pyro, amidol, and other photographic chemicals.
 There is a photograph of him by Ansel Adams that shows his fingernails black with amidol stains.
 But it is easy to over-react--gloves and eye-wear are adequate protection when handling pyro solutions.
 An occasional few drops of dilute solution on the skin can be flushed with water and are no cause for alarm.
 Long-term exposure is another matter, as the effects are often cumulative.
 Direct ingestion of even a gram of pure pyrogallol would certainly be fatal.
-A NIOSH -approved mask for hazardous dust should be worn when handling the dry chemical.
+A NIOSH-approved mask for hazardous dust should be worn when handling the dry chemical.
 Mix outdoors and do not breathe the fumes.
-For those who do not wish to handle pyrogallol, PMK is available pre-mixed from Photographer's Formulary and Bostick & Sullivan (in the U.S.), Silverprint (in the U.K.), and Eight Elm Photo and Video (in Canada).
+For those who do not wish to handle pyrogallol, PMK is available pre-mixed from Photographer's Formulary and Bostick & Sullivan (in the U.S.), and Silverprint (in the U.K.).

 Pyrocatechin seems to be the preferred name for this agent, but catechol is sometimes more convenient as it prevents confusion with pyrogallol.
 Because of the tanning effect of catechol on emulsion gelatine, it has many of the properties of pyrogallol, including high acutance and low fog.
 Both are essentially surface developers: the hardened emulsion prevents development of halides below the surface, thereby reducing halation effects.
 Halation is caused by stray light bouncing around inside the gelatine layer and exposing crystals that would not otherwise receive exposure, but halation takes place almost exclusively in the depths of the emulsion so its effects are largely negated by surface developers.